Astrocast’s Cost-effective, Bidirectional Satellite IoT service launches commercially

 Astrocast is dedicated to moving small amounts of data to and from those things as needed via satellite.
-The company’s IoT network uses a constellation of very small satellites, small antennas, and electronics to connect devices and little amounts of radio power for telemetry, telematics, asset tracking, and machine to machine (M2M) services.
-Because Astrocast operates a constellation of small satellites in low Earth orbit (LEO), people sometimes believe the company is in the broadband business rather than in the IoT world.
+The company’s IoT network uses a constellation of very small satellites, small antennas, and electronics to connect devices and little amounts of radio power for telemetry, telematics, asset tracking, and machine-to-machine (M2M) services.
+Because Astrocast operates a constellation of small satellites in Low Earth orbit (LEO), people sometimes believe the company is in the broadband business rather than in the IoT world.

 Little antennas and low power use make it easy for Astrocast to deliver affordable asset tracking, remote monitoring, and device monitoring anywhere on the planet, with a small battery capable of providing years of unattended operation.
-Uses may be something as simple as keeping track of where your bicycle is or as complex as tracking thousands of shipping containers moving between ports around the world.
+Some applications may be something as simple as keeping track of where your bicycle is or as complex as tracking thousands of shipping containers moving between ports around the world.

 How small is small?
 IoT sensors use a simple patch antenna a few square centimeters in size, easily integrated into everything from cattle tracking tags to oil pipeline flow monitoring sensors.
 The Astrocast S communications module has a peak power consumption of less than 0.35 watts when it transmits a 160 bytes message — shorter than the length of this sentence.
 For many IoT applications, 160 bytes is more than enough information.